TakiRahal/NativeCodeWithCordova/README.md

 # Native code for mobile application (Java or ObjectiveC) to hybride cordova

+A Cordova plugin bridges a bit of functionality between the WebView powering a Cordova application and the native platform the Cordova application is running on.
+Plugins are composed of a single JavaScript interface used across all platforms, and native implementations following platform-specific Plugin interfaces that the JavaScript calls into.
+All of the core Cordova APIs are implemented using this architecture.

 ## 1) Demo

 ## 2) Installing

 #### - *HybrideApp*